trembmat/webext/README.md

 webext
 ======

-Kit of external tools and scripts (PHP, Javascript, HTML, CSS)
+Kit of external javascript tools and applications.

+Each folder contains a different application.
+Please read each of their distinct licenses.